 The Will Not Miss List is a way to examine the little things that are poking holes in my joy.

 Count up your blessings and thank God for each one.
+Fill a page and then another!

-Examine the little joy-stealers eating away at the corners of your happiness.
+Then examine the little joy-stealers eating away at the corners of your happiness.

 Can you nip a few in the bud?